 The Sandman trailer

-As the release date is likely quite far off, there’s no trailer for The Sandman just yet.
-However, we do have a behind-the-scenes sneak peek, which includes interviews with some of the cast, a look at the impressive production design, and praise for the crew from a rather excited Neil Gaiman was previously released.
+In addition, a behind-the-scenes sneak peek, which includes interviews with some of the cast, a look at the impressive production design, and praise for the crew from a rather excited Neil Gaiman was previously released.
 Watch below:

 While Netflix has only announced an 11-episode order so far, author Neil Gaiman has confirmed that he was planning a second season with The Sandman's showrunners back in October 2019.